 - 183. MARINE BOTANY.
 A systematic study of plants found in Puget Sound, with a survey of marine plants from other areas.
 Four credits.
 (WWC Biological Station.) - 187.
 OCEANOGRAPHY.
 A study of the geology, geography, and biology of the ocean.
 Four credits.
-(WWC Biological Station.) - 192.
+(WWC Biological Station.) - 190.
+SPECIAL PROBLEMS IN BIOLOGICAL SCIENCE.
+Individual work to be carried on under the supervision of the instructor.
+Time and credit arranged. - 192.
 FISHERIES BIOLOGY.
 A study of marine and fresh water fisheries with emphasis upon fishery surveys and research methods, observation of hatchery and commercial fishing methods, and study of problems involved.
 Prerequisite: 182.
 Four credits.
-(WWC Biological Station.) - 193.
+(WWC Biological Station.) - 194.
 HISTORY OF BIOLOGY.
-A survey of the history of biological work from the Greek period to the present.
-Two credits. - 194-195.
+A survey of the history of biological science from the Greek period to the present.
+Two credits. - 196.
 METHODS IN RESEARCH.
-A study of the entire field of biological literature, with emphasis on the research paper; methods of gathering data; methods of compiling data; methods of writing the finished paper; presentation of an acceptable research paper.
-One credit per quarter. - 199.
-SPECIAL PROBLEMS IN BIOLOGICAL SCIENCE.
-Individual work to be carried on under the supervision of the instructor.
-Time and credit arranged. - 201.
+A study of biological literature, with emphasis on the research paper; methods of gathering data; methods of compiling data; methods of writing the finished paper; presentation of an acceptable research paper.
+Two credits. - 201.
 RESEARCH IN ZOOLOGY.
-Individual work in a topic of original research carried out under one of the instructors.
+Individual work in a topic of original research carried out under the direction of one of the instructors.
 A report must be prepared for publication before credit will be allowed.
 Credit arranged. - 202.
 RESEARCH IN BOTANY.
-Individual work in a topic of original research carried out under one of the instructors.
+Individual work in a topic of original research carried out under the direction of one of the instructors.
 A report must be prepared for publication before credit will be allowed.
 Credit arranged. - 204-205-206.
 GRADUATE SEMINAR.
 Presentation of topics of current interest in biological science, followed by discussion.
 Each class member prepares a lecture as if for presentation before a scientific society meeting.
 One credit per quarter. - 207.
 GENETICS AND EVOLUTION.
 Advanced study and criticism of evolution in all its phases; criticism of current books on evolution; study of major theories and hypotheses.
 Prerequisite: 158, 159.
-Three credits. - 211.
-PLANT ECOLOGY.
-The relationships between plants and their environment, factors controlling distribution, and detailed study of biotic provinces throughout North America, including adequate field work and experimental methods.
-Prerequisite: 106.
-Four credits. - 215.
+Three credits. - 215.
 ADVANCED MARINE INVERTEBRATES.
 Detailed study of the invertebrate phyla with emphasis on the lesser groups not included in course 181, including experimental methods and embryology of marine animals.
 Prerequisite: 181.
 Two or more credits.
 (WWC Biological Station.) - 229.
 PARASITES OF MARINE ANIMALS.
 Original work with parasites of all groups of marine animals, including experimental methods and embryology.
 Prerequisite: 177-178, 181, 182.
 Two or more credits.
 (WWC Biological Station.) - 230.
 ADVANCED PARASITOLOGY.
 Original work with parasites of all forms of animal life, including determination of species, experimental methods and life histories.
 Prerequisite: 153, 156, 177-178, 182.
 Two or more credits. - 235.
 THESIS.
-Preparation of the master's dissertation after successfully carrying out original study with a suitable topic to be selected after consultation with the major professor.
+Preparation of the master's dissertation after succesfully carrying out original study with a suitable topic to be selected after consultation with the major professor.
 Five to nine credits.